trofi/trofi.github.io.gen/posts/260-make-multiple-targets.md

 ```

 `GNU make` fell into an infinite loop.
 Here missing `foo.h` file triggers
 `make` to always regenerate `foo.d` on each re-execution.
-Regenrated
+Regenerated
 `foo.d` requires another re-execution.
 We get the loop.
 Previous
-`make-4.3` version did not exhibit this behaviour:
+`make-4.3` version did not exhibit this behavior:

 ```
 $ rm -f foo* && make-4.3